foxo-labs/Tabulator-PowerBI-Visual/Privacy Policy.md

 ## Who We Are

 Foxolabs is a global strategy and technology firm with a presence in various regions, including the USA, UK, Europe, Middle East, and India, with offices in Chennai, Hyderabad, and Mumbai.
-If you have questions, comments, or concerns about our Privacy Policy, please reach out to us at [Your Contact Email].
+If you have questions, comments, or concerns about our Privacy Policy, please reach out to us at [inquiry@foxolabs.com].

 ## What Data We Collect